jarekstrzele/obsidian_notes/R U S T/Rust 101 Crash Course/3 Memory.md

 		Light::Bright => println!("Bright"),
 		Light::Dull => println!("dull"),
 	}
-} // when the function is finshed the dull is deleted
+} // when the function is finshed, the dull is deleted

 fn main(){
 	let dull = Light::Dull; // the owner of dull is the main function